In this article, we will answer all of the pressing questions on creating a will in Canada, and what’s needed to make it official.

 Can I digitally sign and store my will?

-You’ll need to grab a pen because digitally-signed wills are not currently recognized as valid in Canada.
+British Columbia is the only province to permit digitally-signed wills.
+If you live in any other Canadian province, grab a pen because digitally-signed wills are not currently recognized.
 To maximize the likelihood that your requests are met, you will need a will that is physically printed and signed by you and your witnesses in writing.
 You may sometimes hear the term “wet signature” which just means a signature that needs time to dry or is signed in ink.

 Who Can Act As A Witness When I Sign My Will?